 Complaints about the split unit of an airco led to investigation of the factory specs.
 These appeared to be confusing and incorrect.

-Scrutinising the detailed specifications we found that the A-weighted sound pressure level (LpA) of the unit was 56 dB(A).
+Scrutiny of the detailed specifications reveals that the A-weighted sound pressure level (LpA) of the unit was 56 dB(A).

 The "noise level" value of 52 appeared to be the noise rating level.
-Noise rating level has nothing to do with A-weighting and the (A) value mentioned in the brochure was erroneous.
+Noise rating level has nothing to do with A-weighting and the (A) value mentioned in the brochure was incorrect.
 A case of misleading information caused by ignorance or carelessness.
 Noise rating is a value obtained by comparing a spectrum with a collection of reference curves.
 The rating level corresponds to the highest curve touched by the curve of the measured spectrum.
 Only by chance a rating value can be close to LpA.

 This illustration explains the errors and the 4 dB confusion.

 Noise measurement and specification is not a mystery, mysteries are created by carelessness and lack of knowledge.

 We are eager to help avoiding discussions and confusion, and costs!